 What’s new in digital marketing this month?
-Facebook officially unveiled the launch of their new currency, Libra (more on our thoughts about that here) and announced a Clear History tool.
+Facebook officially unveiled the launch of their new currency, Libra (more on our thoughts about that on this blog) and announced a Clear History tool.
 Not to be outdone, TikTok began testing new features for their ad platform, and Google introduced some fun new ad options.

 Digital marketing changes fast.
 Sign up to receive the Download on Digital so you can stay on top of all the updates to your favourite tools and marketing platforms.